The best lenses for the Nikon D5600 in 2025: the next lenses to get for your Nikon DSLR

 Reasons to avoid

-This is the most expansive standard zoom lens you can buy for the Nikon D5600 – 24-70mm is a more usual range.
-When capturing wide shots the fast f/2.8 aperture drinks in the light, and while it does stop down to f/4 once zoomed in, it’s still one of the best performing variable aperture ranges you can get in nearly any zoom lens.
+I'll kick off by saying that this lens has been discontinued but, if you can't find a new one, it makes an ace used buy.
+It's the most expansive DX F-mount standard zoom lens you can buy for the Nikon D5600 and, for my money, the best that Nikon ever made.
+When capturing wide shots the fast f/2.8 aperture drinks in the light, and while it does stop down to f/4 once zoomed in, that's certainly not 'slow'.

 If the maximum f/4 aperture does bog you down at any point, simply turn on Vibration Reduction for up to four stops of stabilization compensation, which will steady the frame and maintain sharp results when shooting handheld with slower shutter speeds.